mafintosh/abstract-extension/README.md

 The local id of the message.
 Send this over the wire instead of the message name after exchanging the initial message names.

+#### `const bool = msg.remoteSupports()`

+True if the remote also supports this message.
+Note that nothing bad will having from sending a message the remote does not support.

 #### `const buffer = msg.encode(message)`

 Encode a message to a buffer based on the message encoding.